Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/discover-apis-and-services.md

 * `spec.targets.exactPaths.path`: The endpoint where the documentation can be found.
 The full host name is not needed because the discovery agent will have already matched the pod, and it will use the pod's IP address and this path to find the documentation.
 The ADA will make one request to this endpoint for every exposed port found in the pod.
 * `spec.targets.exactPaths.headers`: The headers to send with the request.
 * `spec.targets.exactPaths.fromAnnotations`: A list of annotations that the `SpecDiscovery` might use to make a request to a pod to fetch documentation.
 If this field is provided, and if the ADA finds a pod with a matching annotation found in this list, then the ADA will make a request to the pod based on the value of the pod annotation.
 * `spec.targets.exactPaths.fromAnnotations.template`: A string template that matches an annotation found on a pod.
-To learn more about this field, see [Defining a pod annotation](#defining-a-pod-annotation)
+To learn more about this field, see [Defining a pod annotation](#defining-a-pod-annotation).

 ### Discover your APIs